-The curriculum includes basic Health Education and 'Group' or 'Circle time' where related topics are dealt with in an atmosphere of honesty, at an appropriate level to the child's understanding but without emotional overtones.
+The curriculum includes basic Health Education where related topics are dealt with in an atmosphere of honesty, at an appropriate level to the child's understanding but without emotional overtones.

 Much of the Sex Education occurs naturally as part of a topic such as Growth or incidentally through observation of animals at school.
 We also have policies for Sex and Relationship Education and Drug Education and these detail the formal planned curriculum to be followed throughout the school.

 We have a Personal, Social and Health Education and Citizenship Policy and a comprehensive Scheme of Work which allows for the development of concepts from the reception class through to Year 6.
 The values of family life are stressed and external agents such as the School Nurse are fully involved.

 Parents are always fully informed and consulted over the content of more formal Sex Education lessons and the materials and resources which we use are made available to parents before they are presented to the children.
-We believe it is vital to work in partnership with parents, especially when tackling issues of a sensitive nature.
-Parents have the right to withdraw their children from formal Sex Education lessons but we would hope that parents wishing to send their child to this school would fully identify with and support the curriculum we offer.
+We believe it is vital to work in partnership with parents, especially when tackling issues of a sensitive nature

-We have been a National Healthy School since June 2006.
+We received the National Healthy School Excellence status in June 2022.